aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 ### Finding the Index of Table in a Document

-Below example shows how to retrieve the index of a table in the document.
+Below example demonstrates how to retrieve the index of a table in the document.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-FindingIndex-RetrieveTableIndex.cpp" >}}

 ### Finding the Index of a Row in a Table

-Below example shows how to retrieve the index of a row in a table.
+Below example demonstrates how to retrieve the index of a row in a table.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-FindingIndex-RetrieveRowIndex.cpp" >}}